thereisnotime/SheLLM/README.md

 ## Known Issues

+The following are the current known issues with SheLLM:

+- [ ] SheLLM does not like an empty command.
+- [ ] SheLLM does not handle SSH stream properly (could be better).
 - [ ] SheLLM does not handle error exits properly.
 - [ ] SheLLM does not handle streaming output properly.
 - [ ] SheLLM does not handle TAB completion for commands.